-Atoms are most stable if they possess a filled valence shell of electrons, i.e., 8 electrons in their valence shell, octet state.
-An exception to this phenomenon is hydrogen and helium that become stable with 2 electrons in their outermost shell, duplet state.
+Atoms are most stable if they possess a filled valence shell, with each shell having 8 valence electrons.
+An exception to this phenomenon is hydrogen and helium, which become stable with 2 electrons in their outermost shell.

-In order to determine the number of valence electrons of an element, we only have to refer to the periodic table and search for the position of the element in it.
-As we move from top to bottom of a group, the number of valence electrons remains the same, although the number of shells increases.
-On the contrary, the number of valence electrons across a period increases by one, as we move from left to right of a period.
+It is the most widely used method to determine the number of valence electrons in an element.
+Here, we just refer to the periodic table and search for the position of the element in it.
+As we proceed downwards in a group, the numbers of valence electrons are same, although the number of shells increases.
+In contrast, the number of valence electrons across a period increases by one as we move left to right of a period.

-Exception: As discussed, the period number indicates the number of shells, whereas the group number indicates the number of valence electrons in the outermost shell.
-However, this only holds true for the main group elements, groups 1-2 and 13-18.
-The rule is inapplicable to the transition and inner transition element, groups 3-12.
+Exception: As discussed, the period number indicates the number of shells, whereas the group number specifies the valence electron number in the outermost shell of an atom.
+However, this only holds for the main group elements, groups 1-2 and 13-18.
+The rule applies to the transition and inner transition elements in groups 3-12.

 Valence Electrons Periodic Table Chart